Students and Graduates

 Learning and Earning: Three New Years of Data for Post-Secondary School Graduate Earnings

-Listen to this article as an audio recording In January 2020, LMIC and the Education Policy Research Initiative published a joint report on the early career earnings of Canadian post-secondary education graduates.
+In January 2020, LMIC and the Education Policy Research Initiative published a joint report on the early career earnings of Canadian post-secondary education graduates.
 Now, three additional years of post-graduate earnings data is available.
-Today we updated our Post-Secondary Graduate Earnings Dashboard with two new graduate cohorts…Read More
+Today we updated our Post-Secondary Graduate Earnings Dashboard with two new graduate cohorts (2015 and 2016) and post-graduate earnings data from…Read More

 “Stay in School!”: Is More Education Actually Better?